-UC Hastings is committed to ensuring that all electronic resources (web pages, Word documents, Adobe PDF files, graphic images, online forms, etc.) are fully compliant with accessibility standards.
+UC Law SF is committed to ensuring that all electronic resources (web pages, Word documents, Adobe PDF files, graphic images, online forms, etc.) are fully compliant with accessibility standards.
 We are working with the Center for Accessible Technology to develop guidelines and testing procedures for staff and faculty in creating these resources to be fully screen-readable.
 We invite comments from disabled users to help improve any issues that they may encounter.

-UC Hastings policy prohibits discrimination on the basis of disability.
+UC Law SF policy prohibits discrimination on the basis of disability.
 Staff, faculty, students, and community members who believe they have been denied access or discriminated against due to their disability are encouraged to bring their concerns to the attention of the appropriate party who will make every attempt to address the issues raised and/or will refer the matter for investigation per campus policies and procedures.

 ADA/Section 504 Coordinator